digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 The **Representation Information** is information necessary to render and understand the bit sequences constituting the Content Data Object.

-Example: Description of the hardware and software needed
+_Example: Description of the hardware and software needed._

 <!--presenter notes